 Ten days may just be the sweet spot when it comes to the ideal amount of time to spend in Morocco.
 It's enough time that you won't be rushed, and it's easy to modify one of these weeklong itineraries to allow a couple of extra days in a place you love—and wish to linger in—along the way.

-With ten days, you can sample all of Morocco's unique ecosystems.
-This itinerary features a combination of adventure, and relaxation—you'll start in the imperial city of Marrakech, explore the Sahara and surrounding desert towns, hike the High Atlas mountains, and chill out along the coast.
+With 10 days, you can sample all of Morocco's unique ecosystems.
+This itinerary features a combination of adventure and relaxation—you'll start in the imperial city of Marrakesh, explore the Sahara and surrounding desert towns, hike the High Atlas mountains, and chill out along the coast.
 The tour includes plenty of culture, too: highlights include traditional music around a campfire, a night with a local Berber family, and fresh seafood by the Atlantic in charming Essaouira.

 Alternatively, take the grand tour of Morocco's imperial cities.
 Start with this weeklong itinerary, and leave yourself some flexibility: if you fall in love with a particular city, you can always stay another night or two to really enjoy it.

 Check out this article for more 10-day itineraries.